Multiculturalism: Prevalence of multiculturalism over time

 In the 19th century, millions of people from diverse ethnic and religious backgrounds migrated to the United States and Europe, in search of better economic opportunities or to escape persecution.
 The U.S. was a melting pot of groups such as Irish, Italian, Chinese, German, and Jewish immigrants, who were often initially perceived as threats to the national identity.
-At the beginning of the 20th century, 14.7% of the U.S. population were immigrants, a percentage that corresponds to current levels.
+At the beginning of the 20th century, 14.7% of the U.S. population were immigrants, about the same as at the start of the 21st century.

 Nationalism further accelerated cultural homogenization in the 20th century.
 For example after World War I, much of the former ethnic diversity in the area of the former Habsburg monarchy disappeared.
 Under the influence of nationalist ideologies, ethnic minorities were disadvantaged, forced to emigrate or even murdered in most regions in the area of the former Habsburg monarchy due to the prevailing nationalism at the time.
-In many areas, these ethnic mosaics no longer exist today.
+In many areas, these ethnic mosaics no longer exist in the 21st century.
 The ethnic mix of that time can only be experienced in a few areas, such as in the former Habsburg port city of Trieste.

 Globalization has further reduced cultural differences.
 The emergence of an increasingly global youth culture in the 1920s, which accelerated significantly from the 1950s onward, made it easier for young people around the world to find shared reference points in food, music, film, literature, and other forms of artistic expression.
 International travel and the rise of television and the internet promoted the development of both national and international culture.
 The spread of English as a global language, Hollywood films, and the universal availability of fast-food chains such as McDonald's are all signs of a world becoming increasingly culturally homogeneous.
 Although urban areas tend to show greater ethnic diversity, the variation between regions and countries has declined, which is often seen as a loss of cultural diversity.

-Homogenization is taking place worldwide, with the decline of minority languages being a major indicator of this trend.
-It is estimated that every two weeks a language disappears along with its last speaker.
-Since language is a crucial carrier of culture, identity, and shared understanding, the significance of this development is substantial.
+Homogenization is taking place worldwide in the 21st century, with the decline of minority languages a major indicator of this trend.
+It has been estimated that every two weeks a language ceases to be spoken along with its last speaker.